Rayan-MJ/pothole-detector-yolo/README.md

 # 🕳️ Pothole Detector using YOLOv8

 This project is a **computer vision model** that detects potholes in road images and videos.
-It was built using [YOLOv8](https://github.com/ultralytics/ultralytics), trained on a custom dataset, and can run in real time on video streams.
+It was built using [YOLOv8](https://github.com/ultralytics/ultralytics), trained on a custom dataset.

 ---